IBM/paxapi/source/includes/globalapi.md

 The Logon function takes the URL of the server and the credential elements required by IBM® Planning Analytics for Microsoft Excel to perform a logon: user ID, password, and namespace.
 The namespace parameter is case-sensitive; therefore, you must match the namespace exactly.
 Planning Analytics for Microsoft Excel uses the Logon function, whether you're logging into an IBM Cognos Analytics system or an IBM TM1 system.

 <aside class="notice">
 When using Logon or LogonSSO, if you're using a Planning Analytics Workspace multi-tenant connection URL, make sure the connection exists before you use it.
+If Planning Analytics Workspace is configured for Planning Analytics Workspace Local multi-tenant, you also need to provide the specific tenant ID.
+A multi-tenant connection URL might look like this: https://myexampleserver.com/?tenantId=GDY324GZA2FU
 </aside>

 IBM Cognos® Office stores user credentials only in memory.
 For this reason, users are responsible for storing their credentials in a secured area and passing them to the logon methods at run time.